Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

 **Acknowledgements**

+* The tutorial which allowed me to deploy my project to GitHub Pages can be found [here](https://www.youtube.com/watch?v=TUJekd0reVQ).
 * My responsive Youtube video was made possible through [this video](https://www.youtube.com/watch?v=9YffrCViTVk).
 * Further credit should go to W3School for showing me how to correctly implement the MP3s found in the “tour.html” page.
 Click [here]( https://www.w3schools.com/html/html5_audio.asp) for the audio tutorial.</p>
 * The full navbar I used was sourced from StartBootstrap and you can find the full HTML and CSS code [Here](https://startbootstrap.com/snippets/navbar-logo).